Vertex operator algebra and parenthesized braid operad: PaB operad, 2-action and representativity

 \section{PaB operad, 2-action and representativity}

 This section reviews the definitions and basics of operads used in this paper.
 In Section \ref{sec_operad_def}, we will recall the definition of an operad in a symmetric tensor category from \cite{Fr,LoV}.
-In Section \ref{sec_2action}, after defining the notion of a 2-operad and a lax (strong) 2-morphism, the proendomorphism operad is introduced as an example.
-In Section \ref{sec_def_cpab}, we recall the definition of the parenthesized braid operad $\CPaB$, and the equivalence of giving a strong 2-morphism $\CPaB \rightarrow \Endo_C$ and a braided tensor category structure on $C$ is briefly demonstrated.
-In Section \ref{sec_representative}, a necessary and sufficient condition is given for a lax 2-morphism $\CPaB \rightarrow \Endp_C$ to induce a strong 2-morphism $\CPaB \rightarrow \Endo_C$.
+In Section \ref{sec_def_cpab}, we recall the definition of the parenthesized braid operad \(\PaB\) and its relation to braided tensor categories.
+In Section \ref{sec_appendix_B}, we give a definition of a unital pseudo-braided category by using $\CPaB$.
+Necessary and sufficient conditions for a unital pseudo-braided category to determine a braided tensor category are provided in Section \ref{app_pseudo}.